Elections in Hungary

+There are no other direct elections (the president, for example, is elected indirectly), but there also referendums on both the local and national levels.

 National Assembly elections

 Following a reform in 2012, general elections are now conducted under a one-round, two-ballot system.
-The total number of seats has been reduced and regional lists have been eliminated.
+The total number of seats was reduced and regional lists have been eliminated.
 The number of single-member seats has increased from 45.56% of the total to 53.3%.
 The first ballot is to choose MPs for 106 single-member districts using first-past-the-post.
 The remaining 93 party-list national seats are allocated based on the sum of second ballot list votes and wasted votes from the first ballot.
 Wasted votes are votes that were cast for unsuccessful candidates or surplus votes for winning candidates.
 This formula for allocating national seats is a cross between a parallel mixed system and a compensatory mixed system.

 The 2014 elections were the first to be held according to the new system, which included the following significant changes: